MYanello/bank-app/README.md

 pytest
 ```
 or with `make test`.
-**Note:** the testing suite is currently incomplete with setting up a test db
+**Note:** the testing suite is currently incomplete and provide more as a building block for use after setting up an inmemory test db